 The Partner in Addis Ababa: Institute for Peace and Security Studies

-Not only regularly attending students but also senior executives from international organizations seek to advance their careers through one of the programmes that IPSS offers.
-The emphasis of these programmes is placed on academic knowledge produced locally: “African solutions for African problems” (George Ayittey).
+Regularly attending students as well as senior executives from international organizations seek to advance their careers through one of the programmes that IPSS offers.
+The emphasis of these programmes is placed on locally produced academic knowledge: “African solutions for African problems” (George Ayittey).
 The Horn of Africa plays a special role, and it is rather anglophone Africa that is under investigation ,while the all-African, pan-African perspective never stops to serve as reference.
 The IPSS hosts conferences, panel discussions, and policy meetings, which are attended by high-ranking officials, representative of embassies, and directors of international organizations.
 The IPSS is at the heart of African politics due to its location in Addis Ababa, and its connections to the political community at large.
-Students can start to develop their personal networks, get contacts for undertaking an internship, and create job opportunities.
+Students can develop their personal networks, get contacts for undertaking an internship, and create job opportunities.